If you are looking for a unique and fun family ski trip, look no further than Japan.

 There are ski lessons available for all ages, offered in several different languages.
 The little ones even have a Spongebob themed lesson area to keep them entertained.

-For travelers who need some mental activity, the city is home to several museums including Yuzawa Natsukashii Takarakan (Yuzawa’s Nostalgic Treasure Chamber) and the Snow Country Museum, which honors Nobel Prize winning Author Yasunari Kawabata, and his novel, Snow Country, which takes place in the city.
+For travelers who need a rest from skiing and enjoy museums, the city is home to several museums including Yuzawa Natsukashii Takarakan (Yuzawa’s Nostalgic Treasure Chamber) and the Snow Country Museum, which honors Nobel Prize winning Author Yasunari Kawabata, and his novel, Snow Country, which takes place in the city.

 Best Yuzawa Accommodation

 For something a bit closer to the train station, Shosenkaku Kagetsu is another great option.
-Check the room options and prices here.
+Check the room options and rates here.

 Contributed by Roxanna Keyes from Gypsy With a Day Job